The VITA Program

 Students may be eligible for an additional $2,500 in education credits.
 Learn more about the American Opportunity Credit and other education credits at the IRS website.

-Office Hours for Spring 2015 is TBD To meet with a director, please email email@example.com to make an appointment.
+To meet with individual director, please email email@example.com to make an appointment.

 Berkeley VITA is a year-long commitment!